Learn About Our Walk-In Process

 For further authoritative information, the National Center for Biotechnology Information provides comprehensive insights into the cannabis withdrawal syndrome.

-The endocannabinoid system (ECS) is a complex cell-signaling system identified in the early 1990s by researchers exploring THC, a well-known cannabinoid in marijuana.
-The ECS involves three core components: endocannabinoids, receptors, and enzymes.
-Endocannabinoids are molecules produced by the body that help regulate vital functions such as sleep, mood, appetite, and memory.
+The ECS is a complex cell-signaling system identified in the early 1990s by researchers exploring THC.
+The ECS involves three core components: Endocannabinoids, receptors and enzymes.
+Endocannabinoids are molecules produced by the body that help regulate vital functions such as sleep, mood, appetite and memory.
 The two primary cannabinoid receptors found within the ECS are CB1 and CB2.
-CB1 receptors are mostly found in the central nervous system, while CB2 receptors are primarily located in the peripheral nervous system, especially immune cells.

 The initial 24 hours of marijuana withdrawal can be challenging for individuals who have developed a dependency on the substance.
 During this period, users may experience a variety of symptoms as their bodies begin to adjust to the absence of marijuana.
-While research on marijuana withdrawal is still evolving, early symptoms typically include restlessness, anxiety, and mood changes.
 Unlike alcohol withdrawal, marijuana withdrawal symptoms are generally less severe but can still cause discomfort and distress.

 Common early withdrawal symptoms reported by users include: